bbgit/bbgit.github.io/README.md

-### Conditions as of May 1, 2025 at 2:08:25 PM CDT
+### Conditions as of May 1, 2025 at 2:13:45 PM CDT

 Temperature: 79.00 &deg;F

 Feels like: 79.00 &deg;F

-Humidity: 60%
+Humidity: 63%

-Wind Direction: NNE
+Wind Direction: SW

-Windspeed: 1.6 mph
+Windspeed: 0.7 mph

-Wind Gust: 2.2 mph
+Wind Gust: 1.6 mph

 ---